Seeed-Studio/Starter_Shield/README.md

 <br>
 ## Class and Function
-Tick Tcok Shield include RTC, Buzzer, Light Sensor, Temperature Sensor, 3 Buttons, Display as well as 4 LEDs.
+Starter Shield include RTC, Buzzer, Light Sensor, Temperature Sensor, 3 Buttons, Display as well as 4 LEDs.
 Each of those has a class, whick make it very to use.

 ### RTC ###